 The popularity of cloud computing has led to increasing demands on servers and networks around the globe.
 As more people and businesses migrate to the cloud, servers face greater stresses.
 Companies are expected to provide tight security for cloud services, constant uptime, and reliable performance.
 Investing in the full IT infrastructure needed to support your business’s online activity can be prohibitively expensive, especially for small businesses.

 If you want to create or expand your company’s online presence without breaking the bank, server colocation is the best option.
 Never heard of server colocation?
 You aren’t alone.
 The concept of server colocation is still relatively new to most companies, so we’ll explore the concept a little to offer you some peace of mind about the process.
+You can also learn more about colocation with Macquarie Data Centres.

 Server Colocation Defined